AgileVentures/av-static-website/source/blog_articles/2016-10-07-the-complexity-edifice.html.markdown

 2. Model specs full of a mixture of unit and integration tests
 3. FactoryGirl object creation having side-effects on how single table inheritance classes were reporting their class
 4. VCR/Billy file mess from recording all the Stripe interactions
-5. lack of confidence in code using `current_user`
+5. Lack of confidence in code using `current_user`

 Some [solo googling](http://stackoverflow.com/a/20101117/316729) had showed me that there should be some simple fixes for mixing FactoryGirl and STI; although I was still nervous about the fairylight connections between all these different factories that required special tweaking to behave like objects in production.
 I knew we had a potential fix for the insecure [current_user](https://github.com/plataformatec/devise/issues/4317#issuecomment-251667866), and a possible alternate for [mocking Stripe](https://github.com/rebelidealist/stripe-ruby-mock), but all of these were arguably distractions while we were still trying to get the tests green.